GageSorrell/de_alien/README.md

 Defusal map for *Counterstrike: Global Offensive*.

-`de_alien` takes place at a North American research facility opsrating on captured aliens.
+`de_alien` takes place at a North American research facility operating on captured aliens.
 A group of Terrorists have broken in to free the aliens.
 Fight in a complex map with multiple routes among breathtaking visuals including alien autopsies, spacecraft, and top-secret technology.

 ## Highlights